OliverHiltz-Perron/Qdrant-Hybrid-Search-Implementation-Workflow/states/CA_PreventionPlan.md

 # California’s Five-Year State Prevention Plan

-The programs are funded by a private account by Brian Perron.
-This funding is called the Brian Perron fund.

 # Implementing the Title IV-E Prevention Program

 Established by the Family First Prevention Services Act